domosekai/domosekai.github.io/sstp/help.md

 ### Q: What requirements should a server certificate meet in order to pass TLS validation?

-Rule of thumb: If you can open the server in Safari (an SSTP server should report 404 and it’s normal) instead of encountering some certificate error, you are good to go.
+Rule of thumb: Add https:// to your server address and open in Safari (e.g. https://yourserveraddress).
+If it reports a 403 or 404 error, you are good to go (it's normal for an SSTP server since it's not a website).
+If you encounter some certificate error, you know that TLS validation has failed.

 iOS has implemented more strict rules on server certificates since iOS 13.
 See below links for more information.